TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Introduction

 Monte Carlo Tree Search (MCTS) has demonstrated remarkable reasoning and search capabilities in various domains, \eg, game playing~\cite{silver2017mastering} and automated planning~\cite{chekroun2024mbappe}.
 It is an iterative tree-based algorithm that effectively balances exploration and exploitation when searching large and complex state spaces.
 This is accomplished through a four-stage process: selection, expansion, simulation, and backpropagation, which incrementally refine the search toward satisfactory solutions.
 In our context, reproducing Android bugs from natural language reports is a challenging search problem in a vast and partially observable UI interaction space.
-Successfully reproducing a bug requires identifying a sequence of user actions that triggers it from the space above.
-However, the sequence is often difficult to discover due to the complexity of the interaction exploration.
-Given its strength in navigating such environments, MCTS is well-suited for guiding this search process.
+It requires identifying a sequence of user actions that can trigger the bug.
+However, due to the complexity of the space, such sequences are often difficult to discover.
+Given MCTS's strengths in navigating such environment, it is well-suited for guiding this search process.

 We propose and implement \oursystem, a novel technique for automatic reproduction of Android bug reports via LLM-empowered MCTS.
 Our primary goal is to achieve accurate bug reproduction even in the presence of incomplete bug reports, under a reasonable time constraint.
-To this end, \oursystem employs a customized MCTS algorithm integrated with an LLM-based multi-agent framework, enabling targeted and effective UI exploration.
-MCTS serves as the core planning mechanism for the goal-directed search aimed at bug triggering.
+To this end, \oursystem employs an adapted MCTS algorithm integrated with an LLM-based multi-agent framework, enabling effective UI exploration.
+MCTS serves as the core planning mechanism for the search aimed at triggering bugs.
 During each MCTS iteration, \oursystem progressively interprets crash context and infer appropriate UI actions through LLM-guided agents enhanced with advanced prompt engineering techniques.
 To further support more reliable reproduction decisions, \oursystem leverages both textual (\eg, structured UI descriptions) and visual (\eg, UI screenshots) inputs as complementary modalities for advanced LLMs.